Skip to content

 Context and Lifespan Management

-EnrichMCP extends FastMCP's context system to provide automatic injection of logging, progress reporting, and shared resources:
+EnrichMCP extends FastMCP's context system to provide logging, progress reporting, and shared resources.

 await ctx.info("Processing request")